Chandrashekar0123/Lerno-ML-case-study/README.md

 8. k_means_iris :
 This applies the K-Means clustering algorithm to the Iris dataset, grouping flowers into clusters based on their features.
 It demonstrates unsupervised learning for pattern discovery.

+9. Decision Tree :
+A decision tree is a model that makes predictions by splitting data at each node based on feature values.
+It continues to split until it reaches a leaf node, which holds the prediction.
+It’s simple, interpretable, and commonly used for classification and regression tasks.